iferminm/crba-etl/README.md

 ### I want to add a new indicator

-Just write a new Inidator in the etl/resources/indicator.json file
+Just write a new indicator in the `etl/resources/indicator.json` file, along with the source in the `source_definition.json` (and potentially also in `source_seletion.json`).
+If it's a categorical variable, you will also have to make a new entry or link it to an existing value type in `etl/resources/value_type.json`.

 ## Got questions, feedback or want to report a bug?